joshi-himanshi/codebook-recommendation-system/README.md

 - Jupyter Notebook

 ## Learning Purpose
-This project is part of my learning journey in Python and Data Science.
-The concepts were learned from CodeWithHarry and implemented by me.
+The concepts were learned and implemented as part of my data science learning journey.

 ## Project Structure
 - project.ipynb → main implementation